 Go back to normal view

 We are delighted to have a new bench, made from the trunk of the tree that was cut down outside the church hall and has been donated by Geoff Moss's family in his memory.
-The family will be with us on 24th June when the bench will be blessed.
+The family were with us on 24th June when the bench was blessed.

 We are part of a global, ecumenical wave of prayer, encouraging Christians to pray for more people to know Jesus.